 The Flight Model of MIRI was delivered to NASA in May 2012, and has been fitted into the JWST Integrated Science Instrument Module (ISIM) which houses all the science instruments.

-As well as heavy involvement by University of Leicester engineers and scientists in the MIRI instrument development, University scientists are strongly participating in the Webb science programme, in a wide range of projects covering many aspects of astrophysics and planetary science, described in more detail in our pages.
+As well as heavy involvement by University of Leicester engineers and scientists in the MIRI instrument development, University scientists are strongly participating in the JWST science programme, in a wide range of projects covering many aspects of astrophysics and planetary science, described in more detail in our pages.